-2.2 Returns to cognitive skills
+2.2.
+Returns to cognitive skills

-Studies on returns to cognitive skills usually use cross-sectional data for a particular point of time and focus on OECD countries due to data availability (Hanushek, Schwerdt, Wiederhold, and Woessmann 2015; Lindqvist and Ronie 2011).
+Studies on returns to cognitive skills usually use cross-sectional data for a particular point of time and focus on OECD countries due to data availability (Hanushek et al., 2015; Lindqvist and Vestman, 2011).
 Hanushek and Woessmann (2008) review early studies for a few developing countries, but evidence on developing economies continues to be scarce.
 A few recent studies estimate returns to cognitive skills in China, but they either use coarse measures of skills or data with limited population coverage.
-Knight, Deng, and Li (2017) draw on the urban sample of CHIP 2002 and 2007 and use self-reported quintiles of high school performance in both waves and Gaokao score (unadjusted) in 2007 to measure quality of education, essentially, actual skills of individuals.
+Knight et al. (2017) draw on the urban sample of CHIP 2002 and 2007 and use self-reported quintiles of high school performance in both waves and Gaokao score (unadjusted) in 2007 to measure quality of education, essentially, actual skills of individuals.
 They find positive and significant returns to both measures.
-Glewwe, Huang, and Park (2017) use longitudinal survey data of rural children in Gansu Province, one of China's least developed provinces, and find no significant explanatory power of childhood cognitive skills for wages at the very early stage of the labor market once years of schooling is controlled for.
-Using a new wave of data from the same survey, however, Glewwe, Song, and Zou (2022) find a positive return to cognitive skills for adults in their late 20s even after conditioning on years of schooling.
+Glewwe et al. (2017) use longitudinal survey data of rural children in Gansu Province, one of China's least developed provinces, and find no significant explanatory power of childhood cognitive skills for wages at the very early stage of the labor market once years of schooling is controlled for.
+Using a new wave of data from the same survey, however, Glewwe et al. (2022) find a positive return to cognitive skills for adults in their late 20 s even after conditioning on years of schooling.
 Employer learning and frictions in job search are proposed as possible explanations for the discrepancy between these two studies, but the limited sample size does not allow for a formal test of these hypotheses.

-This paper employs recent data for representative samples of the Chinese population working in the waged sector, which allows us to estimate the return to cognitive skills in China at large.
+This paper employs recent data for representative samples of the Chinese population working in the formal sector, which allows us to estimate the return to cognitive skills in China at large.
 The sample size is sufficiently large to allow us to explore the heterogeneity in the return from various perspectives.
-Additionally, our data cover the time period comparable to studies of OECD countries (Hanushek et al. 2015, 2017), which may serve as a benchmark for our results.
-Juxtaposing these results provides new insights regarding the development of China's labor market in comparison to that of the more developed countries.
+Additionally, our data cover the time period comparable to studies of OECD countries (Hanushek et al., 2015, 2017), which provides a benchmark for our results.
+These results provide new insights regarding the development of China's labor market in comparison to that of the more developed countries.

-While there is a growing number of studies on the return to cognitive skills, research on trends in this returns is still rare.
-Murnane, Willett, and Levy (1995) study returns to cognitive skills for two cohorts of U.S. high school graduates by age 24 and find greater importance of skills in the 1980s than the 1970s, where skills are measured by test scores on elementary mathematical concepts conducted in the high school senior year.
-Using NLSY 1979 and 1997 data, Castex and Dechter (2014) find that returns to cognitive skills measured by the AFQT score decline by 30%-50% between 1980s and 2000s for the 18-28 year olds, which they attribute to differences in the growth rate of technology between the two periods.
+While there is a growing number of studies on the return to cognitive skills, research on trends in this return is still rare.
+Murnane et al. (1995) study returns to cognitive skills for two cohorts of U.S. high school graduates by age 24 and find greater importance of skills in the 1980s than the 1970s, where skills are measured by test scores on elementary mathematical concepts conducted in the high school senior year.
+Using NLSY 1979 and 1997 data, Castex and Dechter (2014) find that returns to cognitive skills measured by the AFQT score decline by 30 %-50 % between 1980s and 2000s for the 18-28 year old's, which they attribute to differences in the growth rate of technology between the two periods.
 Both papers focus on workers in the early stage of their careers in the US.
-Edin, Fredriksson, Nybom, and Öckert (2022) document that the return to non-cognitive skills roughly doubles while the return to cognitive skills remains relatively stable between 1992 and 2013 for Swedish male workers aged 38-42.
+Edin et al. (2022) document that the return to non-cognitive skills roughly doubles while the return to cognitive skills remains relatively stable between 1992 and 2013 for Swedish male workers aged 38-42.
 This paper adds to the literature by documenting trends in the skill premium in one of the largest developing economies over a ten-year period and for workers in a wide range of career stages.

-3. Changing Chinese Labor market
+3. Changing Chinese labor market